chasebgale/chasegale.com/posts/src/Generating-Previews-of-User-Content-with-Puppeteer/post.md

 ```

 So now we have two beautiful images sitting in a temp directory on an ephemeral linux vm.
 Let's show off our work!
-We'll need to send these bad boys to Google Cloud Storage so they can be accessed by the public at large:
+We'll need to send these bad boys to Google Cloud Storage so they can be accessed by the public, writ large:

 ```javascript